 Then, in 1974, Hale Irwin Jr.’s golfing career took off, and Hale Irwin Sr. decided to retire so that he could tour the world with his son.
 At this time, he asked George to buy out his shares, to which George agreed.
 That same year, Hale Irwin Jr. won his first U.S. Open.

 The company launched into the aggregate business in the mid-1980s.
 They had difficulty finding quality aggregate at the right price for their pipeline projects, so they bought a farm from Reynold Herbst and started mining aggregate on that land.
 While mining, the pits filled up continually with groundwater.
 Due to evaporation, they either had to pay for the loss of water, augment it, give up and fill the pits with dirt, or find a way to keep the groundwater out.
-With inspiration from a process used in Europe and along the US coastlines, in 1985 Hall-Irwin built its first slurry wall around the Herbst Gravel Pit.
+With inspiration from a process used in Europe and along the US coastlines, in 1990 Hall-Irwin built its first slurry wall around the Herbst Gravel Pit, now known as the Siebring Reservoir.
 This was the first slurry wall to be constructed around a gravel pit in North America.
-About this time, George's son Bret began working at Hall-Irwin full-time, serving as superintendent, project manager, and estimator, before eventually becoming Chief Operating Officer.

 The 90's & 2000's